Kaiak scented banner that dispenses a fragrance strip when clicked.

 This is a trial engine dressed as a banner.
 The goal is to reduce hesitation around change, create fresh talk value around “it’s different now”, and push people toward purchase with a sensory proof point that normal digital formats cannot provide.

-What to steal if you want digital to do something physical
+How to make digital do something physical

 • Identify the missing sense.
 If the product relies on touch, smell, or taste, do not pretend pixels can replace it.